julsraemy/prezi/md/loud4ch-doctoral-examination.md

 Let's start with a famous picture taken by Ernst Brunner in 1939 in Guarda showcasing people dancing in a circle.

-With the protocols and tools available, it is now relatively easy to zoom in on a digital image, in this case the digitisation of a 5 x 5 centimetre negative.
-What you are actually seeing is not one image, but several of them, or parts of them, known as tiles, delivered by a server, in this case DaSCH, which preserves the digital images of Cultural Anthropology Switzerland, and displayed by a client, here Leaflet.
+With the protocols and tools available, it is now relatively easy to zoom in on a digital image.
+What you are actually seeing is not one image, but several of them, or parts of them, known as tiles, delivered by a server and displayed by a client, here Leaflet.
 Both programs support the IIIF Image API, allowing compatible images to be displayed in different environments.

  -->